 If you love neon art signs, you’re in luck because there are plenty of amazing pieces dotted around the shop.
 I spotted a few bearing witty words from Love to Addict, Imagine and Gypsy while another said Rock ‘N Roll.

 Look up, and you can admire the glam glass chandeliers dangling down.
 Elsewhere are some vintage drum shade standing lights, mid-century lighting and industrial table lamps.
 On the walls are quite a few ornate golden painted grand mirrors which would look amazing hung over a traditional fireplace.

 Industrial Table Lamp

-You’ll also come across an assortment of vintage pieces which could be used as decorative objects in your home or curiosity cabinet.
+You’ll also come across an assortment of vintage pieces which could be used as decorative objects in your home or inside a curiosity cabinet.
 From sculptures of animal heads to antique shop dummies, retro telephones, sixties glass ashtrays and a Gothic cross with Jesus, there’s plenty to keep you amused.

 Vintage Objects of Interest

 You can sit down and rest on one of the retro leather armchairs or patchwork fabric upholstered seats.
-Take a look at the retro and modern sideboards which will be displaying the merchandise which are quite beautiful.
+Take a look at the retro and modern sideboards which will be displaying the merchandise which is quite beautiful.
 The cute Japanese influenced ornaments, bright glass vases and attractive enamel mugs were very colourful.